Will interest rates continue to fall in 2025 & how low will they go?

 Even if you are currently on a fixed-rate mortgage, where the fixed period isn't due to expire for another 6 months, it is possible to lock in a new rate now, which will start when your current fixed deal ends, avoiding any early redemption charges from your existing lender.

-That's why I strongly recommend you speak to a mortgage adviser as soon as possible, who can look at all your options, including variable rate and tracker mortgages as well the increasingly popular option of an offset mortgages.
+That's why I strongly recommend you speak to a mortgage adviser as soon as possible, who can look at all your options, including variable rate and tracker mortgages as well as the increasingly popular option of an offset mortgages.
 They can also ensure that you secure the best deal even if mortgage rates begin falling during the mortgage application process.
 If you don't know a mortgage adviser whose opinion you trust, then follow these simple steps to get a free mortgage review* from a vetted FCA regulated mortgage professional:

 1. Click the link above